Rare £2 Coin List with values

 If you type “two pound coin hunt” into YouTube search you will find a few regular coin collectors who record their coin hunts and post to their channel.

 Typically they get large £500 bags of two pound coins fresh from their bank.

 Inside the large bag will be twenty-five smaller bags with ten x two pound coins in each (£20).

 Coin hunters prefer the smaller bags to be the sealed bags vs. the re-usable bags as there is less chance that someone went through them already.

 Sometimes you may get a sealed bag where all the coins are the same.
 These are often referred to as “uncirculated” coins, as they never left the bag into regular pocket change.
 These are still not worth as much as “Brilliant Uncirculated” coins as these are minted to a higher standard.
 You may also find that the bagged coins have dings where they bump into each other in the bag, so not as clean as a BUNC version.

-When coin hunting you are looking for the rare coins, fake coins, varieties and error coins.
+When coin hunting you are looking for rare coins, fake coins, varieties, and error coins.